-The kinematic analysis for East Walls 1 and 2; Northeast Walls 1, 2 and 3; Northwest Wall; West Walls 1, 2 and 3; Southwest Walls 1 and 2; South Wall; and Southeast Wall each indicate the possibility for wedge failures to occur.
-Additionally, the analysis for Northeast Walls 1 and 3 shows the potential for planar failure.
+Based on the 2024 kinematic analyses, wedge failures appear kinematically feasible on all wall orientations based on joint and foliation intersections falling within the critical zone of wedge failure or intersecting nearly within the critical zone.
+Additionally, the analysis for Northeast Walls 1 and 3 and Northwest Wall shows the potential for planar failure.
 The walls of the quarry in these areas should continue to be monitored closely as mining continues to assess the potential for the indicated failure modes to contribute to large-scale slope instability of a final mine highwall based on the properties, continuity, regularity, and variation in orientations of the discontinuities involved.

 We also recommend that known faults are tracked and observed in new exposures to confirm orientation and character for supplemental stability analysis, as needed.
 We expect the southern fault identified by Gable (1968) and in previous years site visits (Figure 3) may be exposed in other locations as excavation continues in the Southern Expansion Area.
-Additionally, the unmapped fault generally located in the central portion of the quarry may be exposed for mapping in the future.
 As recommended in the previous reports, evaluations will be conducted during future investigations to assess whether or not any of the foliation sets (F-1 through F-3) are caused due to localized faulting that may have resulted in "structural regions" that have created areas in which the varying orientation of the foliation planes occur.
 These questions will continue to be addressed as more data is collected.

 Localized raveling, especially along the south walls, is likely to continue.
-Continuation of the safetyminded policies already in place, which limit the height of the exposed highwalls as well as the reclamation of exposed highwalls as soon as possible following blasting and rock haulage, will aid in minimizing the potential for instabilities to occur.
-The quarry walls appear to be relatively dry and noticeably absent is any major seepage.
-However, any major changes in ground water seepage or hydrostatic conditions observed either from the quarry walls or during production drilling activities should be characterized and reported to Lachel.
+Continuation of the safety-minded policies already in place, which limit the height of the exposed highwalls as well as the reclamation of exposed highwalls as soon as possible following blasting and rock haulage, will aid in minimizing the potential for instabilities to occur.
+The quarry walls appear to be relatively dry and noticeably absent of any major seepage.
+However, any major changes in ground water seepage or hydrostatic conditions observed either from the quarry walls or during production drilling activities should be characterized and reported to Schnabel.

 Lastly, the impounded water in the Main Pit creates no immediate concerns, but a rapid drawn-down of the water level could create a potential for slope instabilities.
-Any plans to pump the water out of the main pit causing rapid drawdown of water of more than of half of the current water level should be relayed to Lachel for an evaluation of the effects on the slopes' stability.
+Any plans to pump the water out of the Main Pit causing rapid drawdown of water of more than half of the current water level should be relayed to Schnabel for an evaluation of the effects on the slopes' stability.